John F. Gillis

-John F. Gillis (October 21, 1843 - January 23, 1899) was a physician and political figure in Prince Edward Island.
+John F. Gillis (21 October 1843 – 23 January 1899) was a physician and political figure in Prince Edward Island.
 He represented 5th Prince in the Legislative Assembly of Prince Edward Island from 1883 to 1890 as a Conservative member.

-He was born in Miscouche, Prince Edward Island, the son of John P. Gillis, of Scottish descent.
-He was educated at St. Dunstan's College in Charlottetown and McGill College.
-Gillis set up practice in Summerside.
+He was born in Miscouche, Prince Edward Island, the son of John P. Gillis, and was of Scottish descent.
+He was educated at St. Dunstan's College in Charlottetown and at McGill College.
+Gillis established his medical practice in Summerside.
 In 1882, he married Regina Doyle.

 Gillis died in Summerside at the age of 55.